uiriansan/SilentSDDM/README.md

 # Customizing

-You can find some presets in `./configs/`.
-To change the active config you must edit the `./metadata.desktop` file and replace the `ConfigFile=` option's value.
+The premade configs are located in `./configs/`.
+To change the active config, edit the `./metadata.desktop` file and replace the `ConfigFile=` option's value.

-You can also create a new preset file.
-You can find a detailed guide in addition to the available options in the [wiki](https://github.com/uiriansan/SilentSDDM/wiki/Customizing).
+You can also create a new config file.
+There's a detailed guide in addition to the available options in the [wiki](https://github.com/uiriansan/SilentSDDM/wiki/Customizing).

 # Acknowledgements